The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 It's none of Barney Frank's business what the private sector salaries and bonus situation is.

-They take the money and then they're that they're they're tied.
+They take the money and then they're tied.

-On the uh on the subject of Tom Dashell's taxes, Barney Frank actually had something interesting to say.
+On the subject of Tom Dashell's taxes, Barney Frank actually had something interesting to say.

-The question from David Gregory was uh you got the president out there castigating Wall Street.
+The question from David Gregory was, you got the president out there castigating Wall Street.

-Well, you change it by the voters being tougher, Frank.
+Well, you change it by the voters being tougher.

-You know, nobody in the Senate uh, well, a couple of the Senate, but nobody now is parachuted in.
+You know, nobody in the Senate, well, a couple in the Senate, but nobody in the House parachuting in.

 I don't think they hold this to a high enough standard.